Skip to content

 131. Progress on human rights commitment?

-The company has conducted human rights assessments of all of its ISPO-certified units in 2022.
-The company also provides human rights training to security officers via its training centre, in partnership with military commando units and local police.
+The company has conducted human rights assessments of all of its ISPO-certified units in 2023.
+It also provides human rights training to security officers via its training centre, in partnership with military commando units and local police.

 • P